2022 United States House of Representatives elections in California: Results

+By county

 District 42

 Due to redistricting, the incumbent changed from Republican Ken Calvert to Democrats Lucille Roybal-Allard and Alan Lowenthal, whose districts were combined.
-Roybal-Allard, who has represented the 40th district since 2013, was re-elected with 72.7% of the vote in 2020.
-Lowenthal, who has represented the 47th district since 2013, was re-elected with 63.3% of the vote in 2020.
-Both Roybal-Allard and Lowenthal are retiring.
+Roybal-Allard, who had represented the 40th district since 2013, was re-elected with 72.7% of the vote in 2020.
+Lowenthal, who had represented the 47th district since 2013, was re-elected with 63.3% of the vote in 2020.
+Both Roybal-Allard and Lowenthal were retiring.